 Proposed modifications

 In this contribution, it is proposed that the maximum MTT depth shall be greater than 0 when the minimum QT size is greater than the minimum coding block size.
-The BT split is thus enabled for further splitting the across-picture-bounndary CUs with block size less than or equal to the minimum QT size.
+The BT split is thus enabled for further splitting the across-picture-boundary CUs with block size less than or equal to the minimum QT size.
 In the proposed syntax modifications, when the specified maximum MTT depth is equal to 0 (MTT split is disabled), the minimum QT size is inferred to be equal to the minimum coding block size.
-The resulting CU partitioning structure corresponds to the CU partitioning structure in HEVC, where each CU can only be futher partitioned by QT split and the minimum QT size is equal to the specified minimum coding block size.
+The resulting CU partitioning structure corresponds to the CU partitioning structure in HEVC, where each CU can only be further partitioned by QT split and the minimum QT size is equal to the specified minimum coding block size.

 The modifed syntax tables and semantics are provided in Secs 2.1 and 2.2, respectively.